-- Encourage the application of cluster zoning concepts for development in the wooded areas around Summit Lake in order to maximize open space preservation.
-Also explore the possibility of either acquiring these areas and placing them in a land trust or applying transfer of development concepts to move development rights to another site.
+- Encourage the application of the Village's cluster zoning provisions in low density areas to maximize open space preservation.
+See Milwaukie example below. - Explore the possibility of either acquiring environmentally sensitive areas such as the wooded areas near Summit Lake and placing them in a land trust or applying transfer of development (TDR) concepts.10

-- Under construction in Milwaukie (OR) is a new 15-unit affordable cluster housing development consisting of 900 foot cottages aimed at small families, couples, and individuals.
-The project is the first development moving forward as a result of recently adopted Milwaukie's Cluster Zoning provision.9
+- Under construction in Milwaukie (OR) is a new 15-unit affordable cluster housing development consisting of 900 foot cottages aimed at small families, couples, and individuals.11 The homeownership project is the first development moving forward as a result of recently updated cluster housing zoning regulations.12 The project was made viable as a result of a deep analysis and subsequent reform of prior cluster housing regulations that had failed to materialize into